isyuck/tidal-party/README.md

 Finally, you can start streaming!
 To get everything started:

-- Run tidal-party from a terminal: `node tidal-party.js`.
+- Run tidal-party from a terminal: `npm start`.
 - Start SuperCollider and SuperDirt.
 - Test it by sending a `!t s "bd cp"` in your twitch chat (you don't have to be live to do this)